dcbaker/cython/docs/src/tutorial/strings.rst

 bytes.

-Besides not working for null bytes, the above is also very inefficient for long strings, since Cython has to call :c:func:`strlen()` on the C string first to find out the length by counting the bytes up to the terminating null byte.
+Besides not working for null bytes, the above is also very inefficient for long strings, since Cython0 has to call :c:func:`strlen()` on the C string first to find out the length by counting the bytes up to the terminating null byte.
 In many cases, the user code will know the length already, e.g. because a C function returned it.
-In this case, it is much more efficient to tell Cython the exact number of bytes by slicing the C string.
+In this case, it is much more efficient to tell Cython0 the exact number of bytes by slicing the C string.
 Here is an example:

 .. literalinclude:: ../../examples/tutorial/string/slicing_c_string.pyx